 Be sure to list any of your volunteer work, athletic pursuits, academics, and extracurricular activities as well.
 Also, if you held any kind of leadership positions concerning these roles, such as team captain or president of student council, make sure you include it.

-5. Promote your performance and general attitude.
+5. Promote your performance and general attitude

 Actually, potential employers are more interested in your attitude overall and your general work habits, not necessarily how much work experience you have.
 For example, if you have an almost perfect attendance record or an award for punctuality, you can list that since it’s considered an achievement.
 Employers care about punctual employees.

 Also, if any of your coaches, teachers, or supervisors has commended you for your outstanding service or your great attitude, be sure to mention that in your description as well.

-6. Reveal all your achievements.
+6. Reveal all your achievements

 Employers are seeking people who are known for making positive and helpful contributions.
 Therefore, you should review all of your past experiences to determine if there are any applicable achievements whether they pertain to sports, class, or clubs.
 Also, list any advanced challenging academic projects as well since they will inform potential employers that you’re a hard worker with an intelligent brain on your shoulders.

-7. Use several action-based verbs.
+7. Use several action-based verbs

 Be sure to use active language as you describe any of your experiences in order to express your skill base in a more dynamic manner.
 Use phrases in your descriptions using action-based verbs like trained, served, organized, calculated, led, edited, drafted, designed, created, researched, or wrote.

-8. Proofread your work at least twice.
+8. Proofread your work at least twice

 It’s very important that you review your work very carefully before you finalize your CV for any grammatical or spelling errors.
 It’s best to let someone else proofread your draft as well, such as a teacher, your parents, or a guidance counselor.